Japanese style black sesame ice cream with kurogoma 1

 ** Curious about the Plant Based Japanese Cooking Club? ** Learn more here!

-Other ice cream recipes are below:
+Other Japanese ice cream recipes you might enjoy:

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *